 The Verona Youth Ballet formed in 2005 as a vehicle for dancers of all ages and levels from studios throughout the Verona area to perform annual Nutcracker suites through the Rhapsody Arts Center which began its holiday arts programs at the Verona Performing Arts Center that year, with just three dancers and two dance pieces.
 With the support of the Verona Area Chamber of Commerce, the Nutcracker has now grown to become an independent presenter of the Hometown Holiday Artists Showcases, with over 80 dancers in a suite of dances from the Nutcracker Ballet.
-Proceeds from the performance benefit the Verona Food Pantry, and all staff are volunteers.
+Proceeds from the performance benefit the Verona Food Pantry.

 The hour-long Nutcracker performance, supported by scholarship, space, costuming and production grants from Ballet U, Kehl School of Dance, the VACC and other local businesses, features performances by children, adults, amateurs and a number of seasoned professionals.
 With past appearances by 13-year old Youth America Grand Prix 2010 medalist Elizabeth Pischel as the Sugar Plum Fairy and UW-Madison Dance Education grad and New York company director Ella Rosewood this family friendly show has delighted audiences with its energetic dancing, shimmering costumes and fascinating Tchaikovsky score.